-The abuse can be perpetrated by males or females, and children or adults.
+The abuse can be perpetrated by any individual of any gender or any age.
 It can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse.

 The victim can be exploited even when the activity appears to be consensual.
 Children or young people who are being sexually exploited may not understand that they are being abused.
 They often trust their abuser and may be tricked into believing they are in a loving, consensual relationship.